-(4) Other investments presented in the tables above differ from the amounts presented on the consolidated statements of financial condition because certain other investments are not carried at fair value.
+(3) Other investments presented in the tables above differ from the amounts presented on the consolidated statements of financial condition because certain other investments are not carried at fair value.

-As a practical expedient to value certain investments that do not have a readily determinable fair value, the Company uses the NAV to determine the fair value.
-The following table lists information regarding these investments as of December 31, 2023.
+(4) Investment performance related to separate account assets is offset by corresponding amounts credited to contract holders whose liability is recorded in separate account liabilities.
+Separate account liabilities are measured to equal the fair value of separate account assets.
+For certain investments that do not have a readily determinable fair value, the Company uses the NAV to determine the fair value as a practical expedient.
+The following table lists information regarding these investments as of December 31, 2024:

-Asset Class and Redemption Remaining Redemption Outstanding Investment Strategy Fair Value Frequency Lock-Up Period Notice Period Commitment (\$ In Millions) Private equity funds (1) \$4,140 None (2) N/A N/A \$2,137 Separate account hedge funds (3) 1,209 Daily Monthly Quarterly Semi-Annually Annually Zero to 39 months 1-185 days Total measured at NAV \$5,349 Aillidaily \$2,137
+Asset Class and Investment Strategy Fair Value Redemption Frequency Remaining Lock-Up Period Redemption Notice Period Outstanding Commitment (\$ In Millions) Private equity funds (1) \$4,932 None (2) N/A N/A \$2,721 Separate account hedge funds (3) 1,663 Daily Monthly Quarterly Semi-Annually Annually Zero to 35 months 1-185 days Total measured at NAV \$6,595 \$2,721